- Philosophy of The Kennesaw Journal of Undergraduate Research

 Manuscripts must be formatted according to the Formatting Requirements (see below).

 The Editor will first review each manuscript, and manuscripts that pass this first round of review will then be reviewed by at least one undergraduate peer and one faculty member.
-Authors will receive one of three decisions: Accept, Revise and Resubmit, or Rejection.
+Authors will receive one of three decisions: Accept with Minor Revisions, Major Revisions Required, or Rejection.

-- The receipt of an Accept means the manuscript has been accepted in its original form for publication in the The Kennesaw Journal of Undergraduate Research.
+- Accept with Minor Revisions means the manuscript has been accepted for publication in The Kennesaw Journal of Undergraduate Research although there are minor changes or revisions required by the editors that the author must complete before publication.

-- The receipt of a Rejection means that the manuscript was not accepted for publication.
+- Rejection means that the manuscript was not accepted for publication.
 The reviewers will communicate the reason for this decision.

 The authors should use the recommended style of their discipline (for example, APA, MLA, Chicago, APSA).
 Prior to submitting a manuscript to KJUR, please be sure to check the paper for consistency with the research style guidelines.